 First is the PS4 itself.
 The X86 CPU, 8GB of RAM and 8 cores leaves a fantastic architecture for developers to work off of.
 Sony must really have wanted to shrug off the mantel that developing for the PlayStation was “too hard” and it’s “never the original development platform.”
 In this section of the press conference, lead architect Mark Cerny answered the questions on both the consumers’ and the developers’ minds.
 To the consumers, “Yes this is powerful.”
 To the developers, “Yes, it will be easy to bring your games to us.”

 What they sort of blew by were some of the most interesting things to me: multi-tasking and suspend-resume.
-The PS4 will have a separate chip for downloading in the background in order to relieve the CPU from doing it.
+The PS4 will have a separate chip for downloading in the background in order to relieve the CPU from doing it, an external hard drive for use with PS4 will be used for storage.
 It’s a simple design change that you won’t notice, but it will make a difference.
 The suspend-resume feature is a perfect addition from the Vita to the PlayStation 4.
 If I’m playing a game and my wife walks into the room looking to watch Netflix with me, why couldn’t I just minimize the game and begin watching our movie?

 They brought out the Dual Shock 4 controller.
 With more buttons, a headphones jack, a touch pad, light bar and a share button, the DS4 looks like it will do it all, but comes with a slew of questions.
 Will the light pad remove the need for a Move controller?
 What non-gimmicky use can there be for the touchpad?
 How deep are the functions of the Share button?
 And what the heck is “enhanced rumble capabilities?!?”
 Seriously, does it rumble…more?